microsoft/azuredevopslabs/labs/vstsextend/github/readme.md

    ![VSTS Demo Generator](images/endpoint1_3.png)

-   {% include important.html content= "We will need to specify what authorization method you want to provide.
-If we choose **Grant Authorization**, the default option, as the authorization method, the dialog shows an **Authorize** button that opens the GitHub login page.
-If we select **Personal access token**, we must obtain a suitable token and paste it into the Token textbox.
+   {% include important.html content= "You will need to specify what authorization method you want to provide.
+If you choose **Grant Authorization**, the default option as the authorization method, the dialog shows an **Authorize** button that opens the GitHub login page.
+If you select **Personal access token**, you must obtain a suitable token and paste it into the Token textbox.
 The dialog shows the recommended scopes for the token: ***repo, user, admin:repo_hook***.
 See [this page](https://help.github.com/articles/creating-an-access-token-for-command-line-use/){:target=\"_blank\"} on GitHub for information about obtaining an access token." %}

 1. Select **Grant Authorization**.
 Click on the **Authorize** button which opens the **GitHub login page**.

-   We will follow the steps required by GitHub to authorize access to our account.
+   You will follow the steps required by GitHub to authorize access to our account.

    ![21](images/endpoint4.png)